dguerri/random-tech-stuff/_posts/2022-08-20-mocking-filesystem-file-and-fileInfo-in-golang-unit-tests.md

 The code I am using below is taken from a project I am working on [here](https://github.com/dguerri/dockerfuse).

----

-_**I would love to hear your feedback!**_

-Should you come across any mistake or if you want to leave a comment, please use the GitHub Discussion at the end of the document, or the Issue tracker available [here](https://github.com/dguerri/random-tech-stuff/issues).

----

 ## Table of contents

 - [Mocking Filesystem, File and FileInfo in Golang unit tests](#mocking-filesystem-file-and-fileinfo-in-golang-unit-tests)